surajCoder07/Suraj-s-first-code-on-github/README.md

-# Suraj-s-first-code-on-github
+# Suraj-s-first-repository-on-github
-hey coders , this is my first code in github.
+hey coders , this is my first repo in github.